craftingforchrist/Legal/rules.md

 6. Do not post any misleading or misguiding content that may trick users.

 # D. Discord Guidelines
+1. Your Discord username must follow your in game name or be a nickname most of the community knows you by.
-1. Please maintain a positive and constructive environment.
+2. Please maintain a positive and constructive environment.
 Disrespectful and hurtful comments will result in punishment.
-2. Please be respectful to all players with all different beliefs.
+3. Please be respectful to all players with all different beliefs.
 While you may not agree with them, you must respect and honour them appropriately.
-3. Impersonating other users and staff members is prohibited.
+4. Impersonating other users and staff members is prohibited.
 If you believe someone is impersonating you, contact a staff member.
-4. Any inappropriate links, images, or videos are strictly prohibited.
+5. Any inappropriate links, images, or videos are strictly prohibited.
-5. Voice Channel Rules:<br>
+6. Voice Channel Rules:<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.A.
 No "mic spamming".<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.B.
 No playing music or videos without consent of the other users in the channel.<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.C.
 Please respect the wishes of others if they ask you to stop doing something.<br>